RLL24187/MKS22X-FinalProject/README.md

 * Noticed a bug.
 Monster always waits for Bullet to move first, so if there is more than one Bullet, Monster will seemingly disappear, but it is actually still there, just stagnant

 *Elizabeth*: <br />
-* I thought it wasn't working even though the code had no errors and i found out why tomorrow
+* I thought it wasn't working even though the code had no errors and I found out why tomorrow
 * So the error from yesterday was a cause of directly add monster, instead I added stan/tanky (the monster's constructor) in order to add

 ***Thursday 5/30/2019*** <br />